moonlight-stream/moonlight-qt/.github/ISSUE_TEMPLATE/bug_report.md

 **Affected games**
 List the games you've tried that exhibit the issue.
 To see if the issue is game-specific, try streaming Steam Big Picture with Moonlight and see if the issue persists there.

+**Other Moonlight clients**
+- Does the issue occur when using Moonlight on iOS or Android?

 **Moonlight settings (please complete the following information)**
 - Have any settings been adjusted from defaults?